 Statistically, you are more likely to become disabled than you are to die unexpectedly.
 Many people incorrectly assume that if they become disabled their spouse or children will be able to act in their stead.
 This is not the case.
 For example, your spouse has no ability to sell or mortgage your jointly held real estate or even take out a home equity loan.
 If you were ever to become unable to function on your own, whether through an accident or illness, the Probate Court would appoint a guardian/conservator if you have not already appointed an individual with a power of attorney.

 Advance Health Care Directive/Living Will

 A health care power of attorney (often referred to as an advance health care directive or living will ) gives your agent the power to make medical decisions, should you become incapable of doing so yourself.
 These decisions include consenting to surgery and deciding which treatments will be used.
 As with the durable power of attorney, you should choose an agent that you trust implicitly to carry out your exact wishes.

 An advance health care directive also contains a living will.
 This provision documents the wishes your agent should adhere to if you are in a terminal condition or persistent vegetative state.
 It also serves as an open dictate to an attending physician should your agent be unavailable to make decisions for you.

 Protecting and Preserving Assets/Medicaid Issues

-Some individuals may find that they are in need of long-term or nursing home care and are concerned that this will drain their assets especially if they are of moderate means.
-For some, the answer is long-term care insurance but for others the answer is to plan for a nursing home stay through asset protection.
+Some individuals need long-term or nursing home care and are concerned that this will drain their assets, especially if they are of moderate means.
+For some, the answer is long-term care insurance, but others may plan for a nursing home stay through asset protection.
 Medicaid planning is a difficult area of the law fraught with traps for the unwary.
 At Ballou & Bedell we can help guide families through these difficult decisions.